LuisEspinosa7/custom-system-designs/airbnb-system/README.md

 assigned the responsibility of upgrading its data from the LISTINGS DATABASE whenever we have a new listing or one of them deleted
 (Synchronous synchronization).
 The followers will upgrade themselves from the LEADER (Asynchronous synchronization).
 The following example will make it clearer:

+We can call this a geo index, and let's see if we can fit the listings there.
+Assuming a single listing takes up roughly 10 KB of space (as an upper bound), some simple math confirms that we can store everything we need about listings in memory.

+~10 KB per listing
+~1 million listings
+~10 KB * 1000^2 = 10 GB

 <table style="width:100%">
   <tr>